 Newton King are delighted to offer to the rental market this recently renovated one bedroom top floor part furnished flat, situated in a central location within close proximity of the Train Station and the Town Centre.

 The property offers light and airy accommodation with a new fitted kitchen, a shower room with modern tiles and porcelanosa suite, the property has been fully renovated and has new flooring throughout.
 The property comes as part furnished with near new modern furniture and is regarded as a must view!

-The property is available immediately.
+The property is available from the 28th November.
 Please contact Newton King to arrange an accompanied viewing between 9am and 7pm.

 10' 8" x 16' 4" (3.25m x 4.98m) (some restricted head height)

 5' 4" x 4' 6" (1.63m x 1.37m)